fenago/katacoda-scenarios/openshift-kubernetes-overview/intro.md

-Welcome to your Docker Lab Exercise!
+Welcome to your Kubernetes Lab Exercise!

 In this Lab we will get introduced to kubernetes